geosop/Goldilocks_CRI/README.md

 This repository supports the Perspective submission:

-> **"Conscious Retroactive Intervention: A Reversed-Time Framework for Predictive Cognition"**
+> **"Conscious Retroactive Intervention: A Reversed-Time Quantum Framework for Predictive Cognition"**

 It provides all code, synthetic data, simulations, figures, and numerical pipelines to transparently reproduce and audit the CRI framework and its supplementary analyses.